Skip to main content

 How do you calculate customer lifetime value?

 CLV is calculated by multiplying the average order value by the purchase frequency rate, then multiplying that result by the average customer lifespan.
-For example, if a customer spends $80 per order, buys four times a year, and stays for three years, their CLV is $960.
+For example, if a customer spends $80 per order, buys four times a year, and stays for three years, their CLV is $960 over that period.

 What is cost per customer acquisition?

 Cost per customer acquisition (CAC) is the total sales and marketing spend divided by the number of new customers acquired within a given period.
 Profitability depends on CAC being significantly lower than CLV.
-Organic SEO lowers CAC over time by generating consistent traffic without the ongoing per-click costs of paid advertising.
+With sustained investment, organic SEO can lower CAC over time by generating consistent traffic without the ongoing per-click costs of paid advertising, though it requires continued effort in content and technical optimization.

 How does customer lifetime value (CLV) relate to SEO strategy for e-commerce?